About arc42

 JWT (JSON Web Token)

-Token format used for authentication; clients send it via Authorization: Bearer <token>.
+Token format used for authentication.
+Clients send it in the Authorization: Bearer <token> header.

 HS256

-HMAC-SHA256 algorithm used to sign/verify JWTs using a shared secret.
+HMAC-SHA256 algorithm used to sign and verify JWTs using a shared secret key.

 Authentication